HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 ### Scopes for requesting identity data

-Some apps need to authenticate the clinical end-user.
-This can be accomplished by requesting a pair of OpenID Connect scopes: `openid` and  `fhirUser`.
-A client may also request `openid profile` instead of `openid fhirUser`, but the `profile` claim is being deprecated in favor of `fhirUser`.
+Some apps need to authenticate the end-user.
+This can be accomplished by requesting the scope `openid`.
+When the `openid` scope is requested, apps can also request the `fhirUser` scope to obtain a FHIR resource representation of the current user.

 When these scopes are requested (and the request is granted), the app will receive an [`id_token`](http://openid.net/specs/openid-connect-core-1_0.html#CodeIDToken)